CSCfi/gpg-key-ring-refresher/docs/Configuration.md

 A maximum random amount of extra seconds we wait between refresh attempts to key servers.
 This is summed up with the earlier parameter.
-Be nice with the key servers and don't clog them with requests in rapid succession.
-If not, the key servers will end up dropping your requests or not returning any data.
+Be nice with the key servers and don't clog them with requests in rapid succession, otherwise the key servers will end up dropping your requests or not returning any data.

 `WAIT_MAX_RANDOM_SECONDS_BETWEEN_REFRESH_REQUESTS=180`